Skip to content

 Early-career practitioners

-Analysts and coordinators in their first resilience, business continuity, or operational risk role.
+Analysts and coordinators already working in resilience, business continuity or operational risk who can evidence applied work.

 Adjacent risk professionals

-Internal audit, ORM, and compliance staff who have picked up resilience responsibilities.
+Internal audit, ORM and compliance staff who have picked up resilience responsibilities inside their role.

 Career transitioners